Common Birdlife of Fathala

 Yellow-billed Oxpecker Buphagus africanus

 The bird you always see perched on herbivores, eating the small insects off their skins.
 A slender brown bird with orange eyes.
 They are usually seen in small groups and have a hard rasping and hissing sound.
 Even though the yellow-billed oxpecker eats insects and ticks their preferred food is blood, and while they take ticks bloated with blood, they also feed on it directly.
 They also peck at the mammal’s wounds until blood flows.
-These mammals generally tolerate oxpeckers.
+These mammals tolerate oxpeckers.